Wed. 8 March 1989

 As the opening half is approaching its midway point, Greece go ahead: Nioplias does an excellent job in winning a tackle against Thom just inside the Greek half.
 Again, the East Germans' advanced playmaker had seemed a bit half hearted, and you would not all too often see Nioplias even attempt a tackle.
 This effort, though, he executed with perfection, something which gave him time to pick Bonovas out with a forward pass.
 The diminutive right winger was in a central position, spotting Saravakos' run just ahead of him, as his forward was attempting to leave his marker Lindner in his trail.
 No one was closing Bonovas down, something which seemed to have upset Rohde, the big East German libero, who came to try and approach the on-rushing Bonovas to perhaps get a tackle in.
 However, Rohde is left in no-man's land as he makes his forward push, and the home #8 can pick out Saravakos, who has managed to shake himself loose from Lindner's attention, with a quick forward pass.
 Rohde tries desperately to block the pass, but only contrives in getting a touch which sees the ball spin into the air and continue into the path of the forward.
 Saravakos, when sniffing goal, would need no second invitation to have a pop: Impatiently waiting for the ball to drop down at his feared right foot, he even strikes it before it hits the ground, and his rapid finish leaves Müller with no chance, the ball rolling into the back of the net right along the ground.
 It might have seemed a simple way to execute a goal, but it was the class of Saravakos that made it look so.

 The few minutes after the home side had taken the lead belonged to Nioplias.
 The Greek midfielder, equipped with a fine left foot but a rather fragile frame, would be given the ball by his lesser peers, and it would be Nioplias' task to try and carve out an opening.
 As it were, he would try to look for the intelligent movements of Saravakos ahead of him.
 Saravakos' marker Lindner had already learnt what a tricky customer the striker can be to control.
 As for Nioplias, the East German midfield were not man-marking, and so he was relatively free to operate according to preference.
-Behind him, either the full-backs or libero Manolas, himself not foreign to spray balls forward to the right hand side into the path of right-back Apostolakis, would look for Nioplias, and once the Greek number 10 had found a bit of space, he would typically seek out Saravakos.
+Behind him, either the full-backs or libero Manolas, himself not foreign to spraying balls forward to the right hand side into the path of right-back Apostolakis, would look for Nioplias, and once the Greek number 10 had found a bit of space, he would typically seek out Saravakos.
 They were sound going forward, Greece, though their midfield could well be exposed when in need to defend, as neither of Tsiantakis, Bonovas nor Nioplias favoured this exercise much.
 One Nioplias diagonal pass into the right side of the penalty area saw him find Saravakos bereft of his marker yet again, though this time his angle was not right, and his first time finish went into orbit.
 The visitors, though, seemed momentarily out of it, and were struggling to get a foothold in the game.

 It would get worse for GDR: Before 30 minutes were played, the home side had increased their advantage.
 A free-kick had been awarded out on the right hand side, some 25 yards from the byline, and Saravakos would swing the ball right-footed into the area.
 He had aimed at Tsaloukhidis, who would usually cause a stir with his presence when attacking a set-piece, even if a few of the visitors' players were taller than him.
-Tsaloukhidis possessed a fine jump, yet his qualities in the air wasn't needed on this occasion.
+Tsaloukhidis possessed a fine jump, yet his qualities in the air weren't needed on this occasion.
 The ball had seemed to come down favourably for defender Lindner to head away, but for whatever reason, possibly for the fear of scoring an own goal, he pulled out of connecting at the last fraction of a second, thus leaving team mate Wahl with no chance of escaping the ball's path.
 As the ball reached Wahl's head, there was nothing the unfortunate debutant could do to duck out of the way, only seeing the ball make a loop and end up in the back of the net with Müller well beaten.
 2-0.

 The home side seem content after notching their second, and the visitors come more into the game, having a greater share of possession.
 Yet they are unable to carve the home side open.
 There's precious little running off the ball from the away team, as Thom seems uninterested and Kirsten's usually followed in his tracks by the burly Kallitzakis.
 Sammer's usually found if not inside the centre circle, then certainly not far away from it, and it is right flank Schößler who seems the most inventive during this period.
 The next opportunity will still come East Germany's way, and it should have brought a goal.
 Indeed, it did bring a goal, only the officials failed to spot it: Stübner got to the byline on the left hand side, and his low cross seemed to find Kirsten, who under pressure from Kallitzakis can only hit thin air.
 Next in line for the visitors is debutant Halata, whose left-foot effort smashes into the crossbar and drops down clearly about three inches beyond the goalline.
 No goal given, though, to the forward's disbelief, and Oikonomopoulos can gratefully clutch the ball to his chest and breathe a big sigh of relief.
 It was a warning to the home side that they could not allow themselves to doze off, as the East Germans were ready to pounce.
 For the second time in the first half, the Lokomotive Leipzig front runner had been robbed of a goal.